GurpreetSingh-21/portfolio-website-cs355/README.md

 ✅ **Social Links** – Links to my LinkedIn, GitHub, and Email.
 ✅ **Dynamic Tabs** – Work & Education section with interactive buttons.

-## 📢 Contributing
-Feel free to suggest improvements by opening an Issue or a Pull Request.<br/><br/>

 🚀 Developed by Gurpreet Singh<br/>
 💻 Made with HTML, CSS, JavaScript<br/>